 - What contingencies are you prepared to negotiate if you run into financial hardship?

-Do Private Lenders Need to be Licensed in Ontario?
+Do Private Lenders Need to Be Licensed in Ontario?